Rdatatable/data.table/README.md

   34.  `dcast.data.table` handles `fun.aggregate` argument properly when called from within a function that accepts `fun.aggregate` argument and passes to `dcast.data.table()`.
 Closes [#713](https://github.com/Rdatatable/data.table/issues/713).
 Thanks to mathematicalcoffee for reporting [here](http://stackoverflow.com/q/24542976/559784) on SO.

+  34.  `dcast.data.table` now returns a friendly error when fun.aggregate value for missing combinations is 0-length, and 'fill' argument is not provided.
+Closes [#715](https://github.com/Rdatatable/data.table/issues/715)

 #### NOTES

   1. Reminder: using `rolltolast` still works but since v1.9.2 now issues the following warning: